hhjuhl/ha_washdata/README.md

 A Home Assistant custom component to monitor washing machines via smart sockets, learn power profiles, and estimate completion time using shape-correlation matching.

+Although designed for washing machines, it also works well for dryers and dishwashers that have reasonably predictable power-draw cycles.

 ## ✨ Features

 - **Cycle Detection**: Automatically detects when the washer starts and finishes based on power draw.